Jiuduansha: History

 Jiuduansha originally formed part of the Waitongsha shoal, but frequent floods of the Yangtze in 1949 and 1954 connected a series of troughs and separated Jiuduansha from the Tongsha shoal.
-Shanghai's universities have studied Jiuduansha since the 1990s and, in 1995, introduced cordgrass in order to speed the shoal's stabilization, particularly in light of roughly 70% reduction in sedimentation caused by the many dams erected along the course of the Yangtze during the 20th century.
-In March 2000 or 2003, the Shanghai municipal government established the nature reserve.
+Shanghai's universities have studied Jiuduansha since the 1990s and, in 1995, introduced cordgrass in order to speed the shoal's stabilization, particularly in light of roughly 71% reduction in sedimentation caused by the many dams erected along the course of the Yangtze during the 20th century.
+In March 2003, the Shanghai municipal government established the nature reserve.
 The cordgrass and environmental protection were intended to accommodate birds then living at the site being developed as Pudong International Airport.
-From October 2002 to January 2003, Fudan University and the reserve's administration conducted four joint surveys and, in 2005, the wetland was upgraded to a national nature reserve.
+From October 2002 to January 2003, Fudan University and the reserve's administration conducted four joint surveys and, in 2005, the wetland was finally upgraded to a national nature reserve.
 In the time since its introduction, the cordgrass has been found to have become invasive, aggressively crowding out the native reeds and bulrushes and degrading parts of the wetlands.
 A wetland museum, as well as a Science Popularization Park on about 5 sqkm of the island, are planned to increase public awareness and support.

 Ecology

 Jiuduansha is the spawning ground for the hairy crab, one of the most important products of the Chinese fishing industry and a delicacy of the cuisine of Shanghai and eastern China.
 The shoals also host large communities of Cipango and Siberian prawn and swimming crabs.
 They are known to host 5 protected species of fish and 14 protected species of birds, including the black-faced spoonbill.
 All 14 observed species of aquatic mammals are protected and Jiuduansha is thought to be the most important habitat in China for the finless porpoise, the bottlenose dolphin, and the spotted seal.

+Many birds live on Jiuduansha, including wintering birds from Australia to Siberia, some of which are endangered species.
+Jiuduansha is an important transit station for these birds, since there are many fish for them to prey on, and the reeds are a good place for resting during the long journey.
+Most of the birds in Jiuduansha are first and second levels in protected animals in China.
+For example: Swan Goose; Oriental Stork; Spotted Greenshark; Platalea minor.